By Gayle Tzemach Lemmon

 But while everyone talked about women’s rights on the way into Afghanistan, few want to discuss them on the way out.
 Then-Secretary of State Hillary Clinton promised Afghan women that “we will not abandon you,” but women can’t be found in America’s two remaining objectives in Afghanistan.

 America badly wants a deal in Afghanistan and a transition that will extricate it from an unpopular and expensive war, with minimal damage to our reputation and Afghanistan’s future prospects.
 That may be possible, or it may prove elusive.
 Either way the country needs an honest discussion about America’s plan not just for 2014’s end, but for 2015’s beginning.
 America cannot tiptoe out after more than two thousand dead, hundreds of billions of dollars spent and a slew of bold pronouncements pledging its long-term commitment.
 And it is too late to rebrand its longest-ever war.
 There is no walking away quietly — no breaking up on a Post-it note.
 A full-throated and fully heated debate in the public eye is needed.
 The stakes are indeed that high, even if few in Washington want to say so.

 Gayle Tzemach Lemmon is a senior fellow at the Council on Foreign Relations and the author of The Dressmaker of Khair Khana.

 By Gayle Tzemach Lemmon // Gayle Tzemach Lemmon is a regular contributor to Defense One.
-Lemmon is also a senior fellow at the Council on Foreign Relations and the author of The Dressmaker of Khair Khana.
+Lemmon is the author of Ashley's War: The Untold Story of a Team of Women Soldiers on the Special Ops Battlefield and a senior fellow at the Council on Foreign Relations.

 July 23, 2013